Most probable path of an active Brownian particle: Onsager--Machlup variational principle

-using of Eqs.~(\ref{LE-x})-(\ref{LE-th}).
-Detailed derivations of the above equations are provided in App.~\ref{Apps:PathProb}.
-In the above equations, we introduce the nondimensional position, $\bar x=x/L,\bar y=y/L$, where $L=\sqrt{D_\mathrm t/D_\mathrm r}$ is a length scale representing a particle size.
-Here, the rotational P\'eclet number, $\mathrm{Pe}=(D_\mathrm r\tau)^{-1}$~\cite{Patch17}, which represents a ratio of the noise to mobility, and the time scale, $\tau=L/U$, which the particle spends traveling its body size, are also introduced.
-For a real bacterial system, the length scale, $L$, and the time scale, $\tau$, can be estimated as $L\sim 10\mu \mathrm m$ and $\tau\sim 1\mathrm s$~\cite{LaugaBook,Purcell77}.
+using Eqs.~(\ref{LE-x})--(\ref{LE-th}).
+The detailed derivations of the above equations are provided in the Appendix~\ref{Apps:PathProb}.
+Note that the OM integral formulation possesses an indeterminacy issue caused by various possible forms of time discretization.
+However, this indeterminacy does not affect the case of the single free ABP (Appendix~\ref{Apps:PathProb}).
+The abovementioned equations contained a nondimensional position, $\bar x=x/L,\bar y=y/L$, where $L=\sqrt{D_\mathrm t/D_\mathrm r}$ is the length scale representing a particle size.
+Here, the rotational P\'eclet number, $\mathrm{Pe}=(D_\mathrm r\tau)^{-1}$~\cite{Patch17}, representing the noise to mobility ratio and the time scale $\tau=L/U$, which the particle spends traveling its body size, are also introduced.
+In a real bacterial system, the length scale, $L$, and the time scale, $\tau$, are estimated as $L\sim 10\mu \mathrm m$ and $\tau\sim 1\mathrm s$, respectively~\cite{LaugaBook,Purcell77}.